Parents' Guide to Student iPad Use

 Put the iPad to bed, but not in the bedroom

 Parenting experts suggest parking all technology devices, from cell phones to iPads, in a common spot overnight to discourage late night, unmonitored use and sleep disruption.
-Don’t allow your child to sleep with the iPad, laptop or cell phone.
+Don’t allow your child to sleep in a room with an iPad, laptop or cell phone.
 Remember to model appropriate use and balance of technology in your own life, too!